 The facility meets the standard.
 Directive 2130-030 requires that a sexual abuse incident review will be conducted by OFO or USBP at the conclusion of every investigation of sexual abuse and/or assault.
-In speaking with the HQ PSA, the incident would be reviewed by the Incident Review Committee (IRC), which is comprised of three HQ Program Managers.
+In speaking with the HQ PSA Coordinator, the incident would be reviewed by the Incident Review Committee (IRC), which is comprised of three HQ Program Managers.
 It was further stated that the purpose of a sexual abuse incident review is to understand and address factors that may have contributed to the allegations.
-Per the HQ OFO, sexual abuse incidents reviews are conducted on all substantiated and unsubstantiated allegations.
-If changes are needed, recommendations are made and implemented to help prevent future allegations.
-Any recommendations made by the IRC would be implemented by the Port Director and the Chief.
-Upon completion, sexual abuse incident review reports are sent to the HQ PSA Coordinator for review.
-However, as noted by the HQ PSA Coordinator, as well as local SMEs, the IAH has not received any sexual abuse complaints during the audit time frame.
-As such, there is not any relevant documentation for review-
+As such, any recommendations made by the IRC would be implemented by the Port Director and the Chief.
+Since the PSA Coordinator stated that as there were not any sexual abuse allegations received during the audit time frame, there were not any sexual abuse incident reviews conducted.